 Main benefit: An extensive range of features - however you will have to pay for them.

-Main weakness: Onboarding is mandatory and costs a minimum of £1000 but can cost over £5000 (prices vary case by case).
+Main weakness: Onboarding is mandatory and can cost anywhere from around £1000 up to as much as £5000 or more (prices vary case by case).

 SimPRO is an international company with a presence in the UK, Europe, Australia, New Zealand, Singapore and the US and Canada.